100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

-Origins Available: Dutch, English, Scottish
+Origins Available: Dutch

 The name, Reed, occurred in many references, and from time to time, it was spelt Read, Reid, Reed, Reede, Redd, Reade and others.

 This web page shows only a small excerpt of our Reed research.
-Another 231 words (16 lines of text) covering the years 1758, 1600, 1415, 1541, 1551, 1502, 1609, 1692, 1692 and 1721 are included under the topic Early Reed History in all our PDF Extended History products
+Another 231 words (16 lines of text) covering the years 1758, 1600, 1415, 1541, 1551, 1502, 1609, 1692, 1692, 1721 and are included under the topic Early Reed History in all our PDF Extended History products

 Another 251 words (18 lines of text) are included under the topic Early Reed Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 139 words (10 lines of text) about their life in Ireland

 The New World beckoned settlers from the Scottish-English borders.
 They sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 Some called them, less romantically, the "coffin ships."
 Among the early settlers bearing the Reed surname who came to North America were: